TehShrike/joshduff.com/content/2025-04-09-inventory-software.md

 ---

-*The post summary is a nod to [this excellent post](http://johnsalvatier.org/blog/2017/reality-has-a-surprising-amount-of-detail)*
+*The subhead is a nod to [this excellent post](http://johnsalvatier.org/blog/2017/reality-has-a-surprising-amount-of-detail)*

 ::how_i_think_about_software::